 - a.
-If a Councilmember abstains because of a legal conflict, he/she is not counted as present for quorum purposes and is not deemed to be "voting" for purposes of determining whether there has been a "majority vote of those voting and present." - b.
-When a Councilmember abstains or excuses himself/herself from a portion of a Council meeting because of a legal conflict of interest, the Councilmember must briefly state, on the record, the nature of the conflict.
-State law requires the inclusion of this information in the public record.
+If a Councilmember abstains because of a legal conflict of interest, such member is not counted as present for quorum purposes and is not deemed to be "voting" for purposes of determining whether there has been a "majority vote of those voting and present." - b.
+When the Mayor or a Councilmember abstains because of a legal conflict of interest, such